cysouw/diathesis/text/c09_zuInfinitive.md

 ## Introduction

-Besides regular infinitives, as discussed in the previous chapter, there are also light-verb construction with *zu* and an infinitive.
-The German particle *zu* is historically related to the English *to*, but they are used rather differently.
+Besides diatheses with regular infinitives, as discussed in the previous chapter, there are also light-verb constructions with *zu* and an infinitive.
+The German particle *zu* is historically an allative 'towards' preposition related to the English *to*, but synchronically they are used rather differently.
 In the German orthography, the *zu* element is regularly separated from the infinitive by a space.
 However, morphologically the *zu-Infinitive* is clearly one word and should be considered a special non-finite form of the verb along the participle and the infinitive (see [@sec:zuinfinitive-morphology]).

 The *zu-Infinitiv* can be combined with various light verbs to form monoclausal construction.
 This is widespread without diathesis, for example with light verbs *pflegen* [@next a], see [@sec:zuinfinitive-pflegen], and *haben* [@next b], see [@sec:zuinfinitive-haben].
-However, the main focus of this chapter is on light verbs that induce diathesis, for example *sein* [@next c], see [@sec:zuinfinitiv-sein-passive], and *stehen* [@next d], see [@sec:zuinfinitive-stehen].
+However, the main focus of this chapter is on light verbs that induce diathesis when used with the *zu-Infinitiv*, for example *sein* [@next c], see [@sec:zuinfinitiv-sein-passive], and *stehen* [@next d], see [@sec:zuinfinitive-stehen].

 ::: ex
 - Sie pflegte laut zu lachen.